Email nurturing overview

 4. Add email steps with content and timing

-Creating a flow takes 30 minutes to a few hours depending on how much content you need to write.
+Creating a workflow takes 30 minutes to a few hours depending on how much content you need to write.

 • Watch performance metrics (opens, clicks, unsubscribes)